Mamba Can Learn Low-Dimensional Targets In-Context via Test-Time Feature Learning

 \section{Experiments}

+In this section, we present experimental results on standard architectures and optimization algorithms beyond our simplified setting to support our theoretical findings.

-To support our theoretical findings, we pretrain and evaluate both Transformer and Mamba models on our data distribution.
-Our data is generated using a link function $g_*(z) = \He_3 (z) / \sqrt{6}$ and an intrinsic dimension of $r=8$, with the varying ambient dimension $d=16,32$.
+We pretrain and evaluate both Transformer and Mamba models on our data distribution.
+Our base configuration uses a link function $g_*(z) = \He_3 (z) / \sqrt{6}$, an intrinsic dimension of $r=8$, and an ambient dimension $d=32$.
 We employ a 6-layer GPT-2 model \citep{radford2019language} with 8 attention heads and a 12-layer Mamba model.
 To ensure a fair comparison, both models have an embedding dimension of 256 and a similar number of parameters.
-The overall experimental settings for pretraining follow those of prior works \citep{garg2022can,park2024can}.
+The overall experimental settings for pretraining follow those of prior works \citep{garg2022can,park2024can}, including the optimization algorithm and a pretraining context length $N_\pt = 64$.
 We also conduct kernel ridge regression on the intrinsic feature space to serve as a baseline for understanding the effect of feature learning.
 For this, we use a Gaussian RBF kernel with a bandwidth of 1 and a ridge parameter of 1.
 For evaluation, we measure the prediction error using squared error, with the number of context examples ranging from 1 to 40.
 We estimate the test error on 1024 randomly sampled tasks, using 2048 independent prompts for each task, and represent the results with the mean and standard deviation over these tasks.